Title I Paraprofessional Requirements

 2. Possess an associate (or higher) degree; or

 3. Meet a rigorous standard of quality and can demonstrate, through a local academic assessment— Knowledge of and the ability to assist in instructing reading, writing, and mathematics; or Knowledge of and the ability to assist in instructing reading readiness, writing readiness, and mathematics readiness, as appropriate.
-The regional Education Service Center in your area should be able to assist you with these examinations.
+(Region 10 offers assessments, or contact your local ESC).

 Charter districts should keep these requirements in mind when transferring personnel or changing the fund source of a position as well.
-It is worth noting that Title I is the only federal grant fund to which this requirement applies, and it applies whether your Title I program is school-wide or targeted assisted.
+It is worth noting that Title I is the only federal grant fund to which this requirement applies, but it is the campus’ Title I status for 2025-26 that sets the rules.

 Need help?